kimbring2/dmlab_ctf/README.md

 In my case, I use a command 'sudo ./compile_map_test.sh -a -m /home/kimbring2/GtkRadiant/test.map' for conversion.
 Please beware there is no gap in your map.
 That will make error named the leaked.

+# Lua script
+You also need to prepare a Lua script for running map file with DmLab.
+Tutorial for that can be found at [minimal_level_tutorial](https://github.com/deepmind/lab/blob/master/docs/developers/minimal_level_tutorial.md).
+The only important thing is setting the game type as CAPTURE_THE_FLAG.

 # Reference
 1. DeepMind Lab: https://github.com/deepmind/lab
 2. CTF map design tip: https://www.quake3world.com/forum/viewtopic.php?f=10&t=51042